nataliehman/academic-kickstart-hugo-portfolio/content/project/smartology/index.md

 This was a project I did whilst working at Smartology.
 The company has its own internal system for managing client campaigns.

-The project had strict time constraints, so we did not fully utilise the processes to get the data we require.
+The project had strict time constraints, so we did not fully utilise the UX processes to get the data we require.

 I was the lead UX designer and with permission, I will describe the work I did for the company.